-You can certainly take a “learning by doing” approach to your work in the Political Archive, and allow yourself to be guided by your curiosity and intuition.
+You can certainly take a “learning by doing” approach to your work in the Political Archive and allow yourself to be guided by your curiosity and intuition.
 However, you can also take a systematic approach!
 These pages will explain how to do so and tell you about the aids you can use.
-Only in this way can you ensure that you include all of the documents relevant to your research topic.
+Only in this way you can ensure that you include all of the documents relevant to your research topic.

 Please start with the this page:

 This page contains essential background information for working with all of the record groups.
 Sound preparation will make your work in the archives easier and faster.